NCAR/HPC-Docs/docs/compute-systems/jupyter-and-ipython.md

-The instructions below describe how to start the browser-based **JupyterLab**, the **IPython shell**, and **Jupyter QtConsole** on the NCAR system visualization nodes.
+The instructions below describe how to start the browser-based **JupyterLab**, the **IPython shell**, and **Jupyter QtConsole** on the NCAR HPC systems.

 For additional information, see [Jupyter documentation](https://jupyter.readthedocs.io/en/latest/).